At St Wulstan’s we have a systematic approach to phonics teaching from Nursery – Year 2.

 Throughout the phases there will also be a set of ‘tricky words’ to learn, which are commonly used words that are not decodable.

 Phonics skills are also embedded in our English lessons to ensure that children are developing their skills to become fluent writers, not just readers.

 Additional support in the form of targeted one to one or small group teaching during the teaching day to support those children who need extra support to develop their phonic knowledge.

 Before and after school phonics clubs delivered by experienced staff.

 Regular reading opportunities and story time for children in EYFS and KS1.

-Regular spelling sessions across the key stages in line with the spelling requirement set out in the National Curriculum.
+Daily spelling sessions across the key stages, in line with the spelling requirement set out in the National Curriculum.